f5devcentral/BigStats/README.md

 BigStats pushes BIG-IP telemetry to remote logging services/pipelines.
 It supports HTTP, HTTPS, StatsD, and Apache Kafka destinations.

-With BgStats you can insert your valuable BIG-IP stats into your telemetry pipeline solutions, like this:
+With BigStats you can insert your valuable BIG-IP stats into your telemetry pipeline solutions, like this:

 ![BigStats Architecture](BigStats_Arch.png)